thefrontendlab/.github/profile/README.md

 ## Getting Started

-🚀 If you're new to the world of web development and machine learning, we've compiled a list of resources to help you get started on our [wiki for devs](https://dub.sh/wikidevs) and our [wiki for @vercel developers](https://dub.sh/wikivercel).
+🚀 If you're new to the world of web development and machine learning, we've compiled a list of resources to help you get started on our [wiki for devs](https://dub.sh/wikidevs) and our [wiki for Vercel developers](https://dub.sh/wikivercel).

 Feel free to explore our repository for in-depth insights and examples.